GuancheGamer/landing/src/pages/docs/aim-assist.md

 This Aim Assist is custom made by Plutonium, this should feel similiar to the Black Ops 1 Aim Assist on console.

 # T4 Aim Assist
-This Aim Assist will be custom made by Plutonium and will likely be similiar to Plut0nium IW5 Aim Assist.
+This Aim Assist will be custom made by Plutonium and will likely be similiar to Plutonium IW5 Aim Assist.